Mental Health Court

 • Valerie Fisher – Client Specialist

-For more than ten years, the Davidson County Mental Health Court has provided crucial support and assistance to some of Nashville’s most vulnerable citizens.
+For more than twenty years, the Davidson County Mental Health Court has provided crucial support and assistance to some of Nashville’s most vulnerable citizens.
 One of the first mental health courts established in the United States, the Davidson County Court has been on the leading edge of working with those in our community who are dealing with mental health challenges.
 Judge Melissa Blackburn presides over the court and oversees a staff of specialists trained to address the particular needs of court participants.
-During the past year, 229 people were evaluated by Mental Health Court specialists to determine their eligibility for the program with 62 new participants admitted.
-For the 2019 Fiscal Year, 88% of successful program graduates did not re-offend and did not return to involvement with the criminal justice system.

 Individuals participating in the specialized court program may be on probation or on a diversion program for criminal charges.
 Potential clients are screened by mental health professionals to determine their compatibility for the program and, if they are accepted, the period of supervision typically lasts eleven months.
 More severe cases may remain within the program for a longer period of supervision.
 Court staff works on a routine basis to ensure compliance, assist in housing, monitor treatment for substance and alcohol abuse and provide medical services with a goal of establishing stability needed to be a contributing member of the community.
 The court currently supervises more than two hundred participants, allowing them a fresh start and an opportunity to succeed in life.